louisejooones/noughts-and-crosses/README.md

 }
 ```

-- Feeling the urge to jump straight in and start coding
+### Comparison is the thief of joy

-- Trying to choose which bonus exercises to work through / comparing myself to others
+Trying to choose which bonus exercises to work through with limited time tested my

 ___
 ## Wins